FAMU-FSU-IME/Soft-Matter-Bayesian-Optimization/README.md

 - Any use of this code must include proper citation of the associated publication
 - Redistribution or modification requires permission from the authors

-If you use the code provided in 'Supplementary_BO.ipynb' or its text version 'Supplementary_BO.txt', please the following works:
+If you use the code provided in 'Supplementary_BO.ipynb' or its text version 'Supplementary_BO.txt', please cite the following works:

 1. Wei, A. T., Liu, S., Lenhert, S., & Wang, H. (2024).
    *Improving Bayesian optimization via hierarchical variation modeling for combinatorial experiments given limited runs guided by process knowledge*.